Modify code

 Use integrated terminal

-The Eclipse IDE for ModusToolbox™ software includes an integrated terminal where you can enter various commands for the selected project.
+Eclipse for ModusToolbox™ software includes an integrated terminal where you can enter various commands for the selected project.
 To view the terminal, click the

 Terminal